OSPAMOX 500mg/5ml gran 100ml

 White to pale yellow suspension with a fruity aroma.

-A brown glass bottle containing 12 g of powder for the preparation of 60 ml of oral suspension or 20 g of powder for the preparation of 100 ml of oral suspension, with a polypropylene cap (basically "press and turn") and a sealing membrane.
+Brown glass bottle containing 12 g of powder for the preparation of 60 ml of oral suspension or 20 g of powder for the preparation of 100 ml of oral suspension, respectively, with a polypropylene cap (push and turn principle) and a sealing membrane.

-The measuring spoon included in the package with divisions for 1.25 ml, 2.5 ml and 5.0 ml is made of polypropylene.
+The measuring spoon included in the package with graduations for 1.25 ml, 2.5 ml and 5.0 ml is made of polypropylene.

-Not all types of packaging can be put on sale.
+Not all types of packaging can be released for sale.

 Sandoz GmbH